asad-ac/financial-resource-hub/README.md

 # Credit Education Website

-This was a website and topic I’m passionate about!
+This is a website and topic I’m passionate about!

 There’s a lot of information to learn about credit.
 This site is targeted toward those seeking more knowledge and resources regarding credit and credit cards, as they are often people’s first line of credit.